-- In the answers in which it takes an affirmative tone.
+- In answers in which it takes an affirmative tone:

-Andiamo al cinema domani?
+– Andiamo al cinema domani?
 Sì magari! – Do you want to go to the cinema tomorrow?
-Yes, I would like!
+Yes, I would like to!

 - When you want to make a wish, and in this case, it is often followed by the subjunctive.
-Even the tone is most dreamed of and hopeful.
+Even the tone used is more dreamy and hopeful.